Leading A Simple Life: 5 Steps to Aligning with Peace.

 Realize that steady, relaxed thinking cannot arise out of a life driven by constant urges, clutter, disorganization, and material excess.
 Simplicity is a way of living, solving and communicating that prioritizes Less over More, Presence over Pressure.

-Case in point, I’ve always had a strong mind and a good heart, but in my early years, due to a lack of mentorship, I allowed I myself become a degenerate, choosing to fit in instead of being who a truly was.
+Case in point, I’ve always had a strong mind and a good heart, but in my early years, due to a lack of mentorship, I allowed myself to become a degenerate, choosing to fit in instead of being who a truly was.

-I wanted more.
+Like you, I wanted more.
 I wanted to be cool.
 I wanted to fit in.
 I wanted to be rich.
 I wanted to be known.
 I wanted power.
 And this “want and effort” persisted for so many years.
 Even in the face of intense hardship, struggle and loss—I kept trying to “make it work".

 And it did.
 My life changed drastically when I slowed down.
 In this simplicity I woke up out of my unconscious sleep and became conscious.
 I started thinking differently, feeling differently, eating differently, dressing differently, and ultimately I became conscious of my busy unproductive daily patterns.
 I stopped pursuing fame, money, sex and power.

 What happened next was nothing short of extraordinary.
 The elemental structure of my biology started synchronizing with the elements of nature.
-And as my busy life was taken over by simple living, all fragmented versions of me that I ever created, collided.
+And as my busy life was taken over by simple living, all fragmented versions of me that I had created, collided.
 And for the first time in my life I was moving holistically in one unified direction.

 Your journey toward simplicity is a return to your true Self.
 If you feel a yearning for this ease, I invite you to leave a comment below.
 Let’s discuss how you can take your first step away from the noise today.